 - Land Use and Planning;

 - Transportation/Traffic;

 - Air Quality;

 - Greenhouse Gases/Global Climate Change;

-- Noise:
+- Noise;

 - Population and Housing; and

 - Public Services and Utilities.

-For other environmental topics, Project impacts have been previously determined to be less-than-significant.
+For other environmental topics, the City Council hereby finds that Project impacts have been previously determined to be less-than-significant.

 Land Use and Planning.
 The project has applied for a variety of discretionary approvals: a General Plan Amendment from Transit Oriented District: Neighborhood to Residential Neighborhood; a Zoning Code Amendment to adopt the Small Lot Residential zone; a Zone Change from C-4 to Small Lot Residential; a Conditional Use Permit; and a Tentative Tract Map.
 The consistency of the project with the new General Plan and Zoning designations is described in Section 4.1 of the EIR.
 The proposed Zone Change would affect only the instant Project site.
 Future development proposals that may request a Zone Change to Small Lot Residential Zone District would be subject to City review including evaluation of any potential cumulative land use effects of those projects.
 The City comprehensively updates and amends General Plan and Zoning documents to reflect cumulative land use changes within the impact area.
-Regional agencies employ development-specific information and General Plan/Zoning information provided by the City in developing regional plans and growth projections.
+Regional agencies employ development-specific information and General Plan/Zoning Resolution No. 1901 S. White Ave.
+(ENV 8028-2017) Page 16 of 28 information provided by the City in developing regional plans and growth projections.
 In combination, these actions ensure that potential cumulative effects of evolving land use plans are appropriately addressed at local and regional levels.
-Based on the preceding discussions, the Project's contributions to potential cumulative land use and planning impacts is not considerable, and the cumulative effects of the Project are determined to be less-than-significant.
+Based on the preceding discussions, the City Council hereby finds that the Project's contributions to potential cumulative land use and planning impacts are not considerable, and the cumulative effects of the Project are determined to be less-than-significant.